 The middle/junior high school program is available for use in the fall semester.
 Program materials will be available online starting October 1, 2017.
 Many middle/junior high schools choose to use the materials for Red Ribbon Week which is October 23-31.
-Pledge numbers are due from all registered middle/junior high schools by the end of the fall semester.
+Pledge numbers are due from all registered middle/junior high schools by May 11, 2018.

-The high school program is available for use at any point during the spring semester after January 15.
-We ask that you use the materials and report back your final pledge numbers by May 10, 2017 so that we know how the materials are being used.
+The high school program is available for use at any point during the spring semester.
+We ask that you use the materials and report back your final pledge numbers by May 11, 2018, so that we know how the materials are being used.

 How do I make the Safe and Sober program the best that it can be?

 Many schools partner the Safe and Sober with existing safety-related assemblies, dramatizations or special events to reinforce the message of safety and sobriety.
 We also recommend that you take advantage of the activities and discussion guides that will be located online or in the physical copy of the school kit.
 Give students a leadership role as you plan the program.

 Who do I contact if I have any more questions?